 For the years ended December 31, 2024, and 2023, interest expense of \$8.2 million and \$6.8 million, respectively, were incurred on external loans.

-Refer to Note 19 for information on the borrowings from affiliates.
+Refer to Note 19 for information on borrowings, affiliates.

 Reconciliation of external liabilities arising from financial activities for the year ended December 31, 2024: